janoleko/LaMa/README.md

 hood, these functions are written in **C++**, allowing for 10-20 times faster evaluation time, and thus drastically speeding up estimation by numerical optimizers like `nlm()` or `optim()`.

+The development version now also allows for automatic differentiation with the `RTMB` package which drastically increases speed and accuracy.

 Current implementations of the forward algorithm are: